Preparing for College Part 3: Tips for Parents and Guardians on What Your Child Needs (or Doesn’t Need)

 Start the College Packing List

-If your child is planning to live on campus, be sure to look over the college’s recommended packing list as well as what’s not allowed in the dorm rooms.
+If your student is planning to live on campus, be sure to look over the college’s recommended packing list as well as what’s not allowed in the dorm rooms.
 It’s also a good idea to connect with roommates in advance and coordinate who’s bringing what.
 Space in a college dorm room is at a premium, so it helps to be strategic in what you pack.

 Get a Jumpstart on Buying Textbooks

-Once your child knows what classes they are taking, it’s a good time to look into what books they might need.
+Once your student knows what classes they are taking, it’s a good time to look into what books they might need.
 Plus, by planning ahead you can take advantage of any available back-to-school deals, having first access to discounted used copies, or taking time to decide which books they might want to rent instead of purchasing.

 Evaluate Necessary Tech Tools

-Your child may want the latest tech gadget, but when it comes to laptops, mobile devices, and other technology options, what will help them most during college?
+Your student may want the latest tech gadget, but when it comes to laptops, mobile devices, and other technology options, what will help them most during college?
 This is a good time to evaluate what they currently have and look at what they might need or will have access to on campus.
 And just like with books, you may be able to take advantage of some back to school deals on new tools or accessories.

 As the start of the semester and move-in weekend approaches, it’s good to know what to expect as you get ready for that long-awaited moment of sending your child off to their first year of college.
 Look into the events and activities that will be happening, including those designed for parents and families.

-We can’t wait to welcome you and your child to APU!
+We can’t wait to welcome you and your student to APU!
 If you have any additional questions as you get ready for the start of their first year, our campus staff can help.
 Here’s a list of contact information to keep on hand:

 - Office of Housing Services: (626) 812-3056